-A. Unless described otherwise, any deviation from the sign standards contained herein shall require approval of a variance application, which is subject to review and approval by the Board of Adjustment.
-Any request for a variance shall be reviewed in accordance with division 6, article 3.
+A. Unless described otherwise, any deviation from the sign standards contained herein shall require approval of a variance application, which is subject to review and approval by the board of adjustment.
+Any request for a variance shall be reviewed in accordance with article 3, division 6.
 No variance may be granted for any sign expressly prohibited by this article.
-The Board of Adjustment however, may grant a variance if it finds that the unusual shape or topography of the property or other mitigating factors (e.g., required landscape buffers), prevent signage allowable under the provisions of these LDRs from adequately identifying the business or other activity located on such property.
-The Board of Adjustment may only grant a variance to the following:
+The board of adjustment however, may grant a variance if it finds that the unusual shape or topography of the property or other mitigating factors (e.g., required landscape buffers), prevent signage allowable under the provisions of these LDRs from adequately identifying the business or other activity located on such property or prevent the viewing of non-commercial messages.
+The board of adjustment may only grant a variance to the following: